UNEP/air-pollution-action-note/design/README.md

 ## Demers, tile grid maps and an Indian dessert
-- [ ] Notes from user research on Dorling cartograms readibility
 - [ ] Readibility improvements on the marks with borders
-- [ ] @xocasgv twitter thread on UK cartograms for 2015 elections
 - [ ] Slides from the SIGLibre presentation

-We decided on this type of visualization, Demers or square cartograms, out of the design restrictions and data nuances.
-TK TK summary of those.
-We are working on a paper evaluating Demers cartograms and explaining a soon-to-be-open-sourced in-house tool that we develop to simplify their production.

 But I guess it's important to confess that we love cartograms.
 We're biased here.
 And we've used them maaaaany times in the past.